 When I wrote Haworthia Revisited (1999), I was still not sure what the real affinities of H. serrata were.
 I mentioned that my 1982 observations were vague because of the unusual elements which occurred in the coastal limestones.
 I described these as new: H. mirabilis var. calcarea from De Hoop Nature Reserve (see Fig.6), H. variegata var. petrophila (CBurgers2158) from Karsriver and H. heidelbergensis var. minor from N Bredasdorp (Figs.7 JDV86/5).
 In my 1999 classification, I placed H. magnifica var. paradoxa (Figs.8 JDV86/78 & 94/89) in H. mirabilis, suggesting that it may have a connection there via the var. calcarea and an element from the Potberg (CBurgers 2018) which I have not yet seen in the field myself (since I wrote the article I have in fact seen this population, MBB7356, and it is discussed in the Chapter re H. mirabilis).
 The connections of paradoxa must be viewed in its relationship to H. emelyae var. major, in the same way that serrata is compared with H. emelyae var. multifolia.
 I also suggested that H. serrata had a very close resemblance to some forms of H. mirabilis var. sublineata from south of Bredasdorp.
 This present paper addresses some of these observations again.

-In June 1999, I revisited H. serrata at Oudekraalkop (MBB166) again, this time together with J.D.Venter.
+New Records In June 1999, I revisited H. serrata at Oudekraalkop (MBB166) again, this time together with J.D.Venter.
 Despite rumours of over-collection, it was still very abundant, although localised.
 It was also still present at Koppies (Fig.9 JDV99/6) a short distance to the west, but in very low numbers at a badly burnt site.
 P.V.
 Bruyns (priv. comm.) has reported it at a more northerly site as well.
 This could be where J.N.O.
 Uys also showed it to me at a second site on Oudekraal when he first introduced me to this species.
 It struck me again how similar the plants were to H. mirabilis (particularly the var. sublineata, Figs.10 MBB6639, bearing in mind the vast variation that exists there) and to H. heidelbergensis var. minor.
 The visit in June ’99 was a general excursion to explore the reported presence of H. maraisii at Koppies (ex E. Esterhuizen), in relation to that species and heidelbergensis as I know it in that general area.
 Our finds and observations led us later in the year to explore the area north of the Potberg.
 The extraordinary finds there led me to further explore westward to Bredasdorp itself and to see for myself the var. calcarea in the De Hoop.
 Two visits for that purpose were fruitless, but thanks to Dennis DeKok, I did locate it in the company of Lawrence Loucka in July 2000 (MBB6985-fig.11).
 This latter excursion was particularly fruitful because, by great good fortune, we discovered H. serrata in unmistakable form north of Bredasdorp (Soutkloof, Fig.12a & b MBB6983), and Nooitgedacht, MBB6984).
 Both sites are west of Rooivlei where heidelbergensis var. minor occurs.
 We also collected variegata var. petrophila (Fig. 13 MBB6986) west of the Karsriver limeworks.
 For that variety I have C. Burger’s record (CB2158) from east of the limeworks, and a collection I made at Renosterfontein (Fig.14 MBB6632) on the east bank of the Karsriver in 1997.
 This latter collection, in particular, reminded me in both form and colour of H. emelyae var. multifolia (see fig.2).

 The conclusion from seeing H. serrata north of Bredasdorp, and both var. calcarea and var. petrophila, is that this is the prime connection.
 It seems now more improbable that the var. petrophila is as close to H. variegata as I had supposed, and that the var. calcarea is closely connected to both H. serrata and to var. petrophila.
 The other observations remain valid viz. that there is a strong resemblance between serrata and mirabilis var. sublineata; but particularly that serrata may be connected to heidelbergensis via the var. minor.
 However, heidelbergensis in its general relationships is extremely complex.
 It is interfused with H. maraisii, it may be the direct (if complex) geographic extension of H. mirabilis in the context of the relationship between that species and maraisii, and it may have affinities and continuity with both H. variegata and H. floribunda.
 There is still another problem: H. variegata var. modesta at Kathoek (Figs.15 JDV97/24) and Potberg (Figs.16 MBB6542).
 My collection of this element at Kathoek (Figs.17 MBB2551) suggests that it is possibly a small very proliferous sand dwelling serrata.
 J.D.
 Venter’s collection from the same farm is a more robust element with rather longer, more erect leaves which suggests H. variegata.
 My Potberg collection (fig.16) is another small element which I relate to variegata although the leaves are shorter and more turgid.
 It must be borne in mind that H. variegata var. hemicrypta occurs north of the Potberg on the gravelly flat so that there is ecotypic variation in evidence.
 Further work will have to be done to elucidate what could be an unresolvable situation i.e. the Potberg is home to variants which link all the elements so far named.
 The evidence for this is already available, but insufficient to crystallise a solution.